mitchellh/gon/README.md

       certificate to use to sign applications.
 This accepts any valid value for the `-s` flag for the `codesign` binary on macOS.
 See `man codesign` for detailed documentation on accepted values.

+  * `dmg` (_optional_) - Settings related to creating a disk image (dmg) as output.
+    This will only be created if this is specified.
+The dmg will also have the notarization ticket stapled so that it can be verified offline and _do not_ require internet to use.

+    * `output_path` (`string`) - The path to create the zip archive.
+If this path already exists, it will be overwritten.
+All files in `source` will be copied into the root of the zip archive.

+    * `volume_name` (`string`) - The name of the mounted dmg that shows up in finder, the mounted file path, etc.

   * `zip` (_optional_) - Settings related to creating a zip archive as output.
 A zip archive will only be created if this is specified.
 Note that zip archives don't support